 1 'Elvis' has signed the statement on 23 January 2018.
-LADY SMITH: Thank you.
-2 3 Ms MacLeod.
+2 LADY SMITH: Thank you.
+3 Ms MacLeod.
 4 MS MACLEOD: My Lady.
 5 'Dean' (read) 6 MS MACLEOD: We'll now move on to read in the statement of 7 an applicant who wishes to remain anonymous and use the 8 pseudonym 'Dean'.
-9 His statement is to be found at WIT-1-000001116: 10 'My name is 'Dean'.
+His statement is to be found at WIT-1-000001116: 9 'My name is 'Dean'.
 I was born in 1962.
-My contact 11 details are known to the Inquiry.
-I was born in Glasgow.
+My contact 10 11 details are known to the Inquiry.
+I was born in 12 Glasgow.
 My mother originally came from Govan.
-12 When 13 I was around two my family moved back to Govan.
+When 13 I was around two my family moved back to Govan.
 Some 14 time after that, when I was about five years old, my parents split up.
-My siblings and I moved to 15 a different area of Govan with my mum.
-We moved into 16 17 a derelict single-end building.
-I'm pretty sure it was 18 condemned and I don't know why or how my mum moved us there.
-I think she just wanted to get away from my 19 20 father.
+My siblings and I moved to 15 16 a different area of Govan with my mum.
+We moved into 17 a derelict single-end building.
+I'm pretty sure it was 18 condemned and I don't know why or how my mum moved us 19 there.
+I think she just wanted to get away from my 20 father.
 She started working part time here and there, 21 because she had five kids to look after.
-I can't remember a lot of my life before I went into 22 23 care.
-It's only the traumatic things that stick in my 24 head.
+22 I can't remember a lot of my life before I went into care.
+It's only the traumatic things that stick in my 23 head.
 I had a bad accident.
-As I said, it was a condemned building and there were cast iron railings 25 missing from the stairs.
+As I said, it was 24 25 a condemned building and there were cast iron railings missing from the stairs.
 One day when my mum was trying to open the door she was holding my younger sister in her arms and holding on to my other sister.
 I fell between the railings.
 I fell down the stairwell and hit a banister.
 I had quite a bad head injury and ended up with wires attached to my head to check for brain damage.

-8 We would hang about in old buildings and climb up on 9 the roofs to steal pigeon eggs.
-The police would end up 10 getting called and I'd get charged for wasting police 11 time and house breaking.
-Back then, even if you were in an old building that you shouldn't have been you got 12 13 charged with breaking and entering.
-We weren't actually 14 breaking in, we were climbing in the lower window, but it didn't matter.
+8 We would hang about in old buildings and climb up on the roofs to steal pigeon eggs.
+The police would end up 9 getting called and I'd get charged for wasting police 10 11 time and house breaking.
+Back then, even if you were in 12 an old building that you shouldn't have been you got charged with breaking and entering.
+We weren't actually 13 14 breaking in, we were climbing in the lower window, but it didn't matter.
 15

-I had started going to primary school by this point.
-16 I remember coming home from school and going into the 17 18 old buildings and getting my school clothes dirty.
-My mum would have to handwash them and they wouldn't be dry 19 20 for the next day so I'd miss school.
-The charges 21 against me built up and social work knew I was missing school.
-That's why I ended up in front of the 22 23 Children's Panel for the first time.
+16 I had started going to primary school by this point.
+17 I remember coming home from school and going into the old buildings and getting my school clothes dirty.
+My 18 19 mum would have to handwash them and they wouldn't be dry 20 for the next day so I'd miss school.
+The charges 21 against me built up and social work knew I was missing 22 school.
+That's why I ended up in front of the Children's Panel for the first time.
+23 Going in front of a Children's Panel wasn't a nice 24

-24 Going in front of a Children's Panel wasn't a nice 25 experience.
+24 Going in front of a children's Panel wasn't a nice 25 experience.
 I went to a good few panel hearings before